 After the forms were finalized, items were prepared for web-based presentation, and files containing item text, pictorials, and associated information were created for delivery by Internet Testing Systems, LLC.
 Quality control procedures were implemented at each stage of the test development process to ensure that standards were being met.
-Final versions of the examination forms were reviewed, revised as necessary, and approved by three members of the NBVME and the NBVME Executive Director in June 2005.
+Final versions of the examination forms were reviewed, revised as necessary, and approved by the NBVME Executive Director in April 2006.